rcrowe/TwigBridge/UPGRADE.md

 # TwigBridge Upgrade Guide

+## Upgrade v0.11.x -> x.x.x
+Version greater than v0.11.x now require Twig3.
+There are some feature that were removed in Twig3, so we were forced to remove some features as well in TwigBridge

+ - add `'TwigBridge\Extension\Loader\Globals'` in the configuration twigbridge.extensions.enabled.
+Or else, you will loose global variables `errors`, `app` and all other shared with `View::share`
+ - add `'TwigBridge\Extension\Loader\Event'` in the configuration twigbridge.extensions.enabled.
+Or else, `composing:{view name}` and `creating:{view name}` events will no longer be triggered.
+ - Remove config 'base_template_class' in config/twigbridge.php.
+It is no longer possible to use a custom template class.
+ - Make sure you no longer support Twig2 deprecated features: https://twig.symfony.com/doc/2.x/deprecated.html

 ## Upgrade 0.5.x -> 0.6.x

 There have been some big changes since the last 0.5.x release.
 0.6.x now only supports PHP 5.4+ and is targeted for Laravel 4.2.
 It probably still works for L4.0/4.1, but this is not tested/supported.